 Jenny Kaufman: I work at an excellent music marketing company called Terrorbird Media.
 Terrorbird offers a variety of services to artists.
 We have a traditional press department.
 We have a radio department, we have a sync licensing department, a publishing department and offer a lot of other things.
 One of those departments is the one that I run, which is a digital strategy department.
-We focus on pitching new releases to digital stores such as Apple Music and Spotify for consideration for approval, that programming may take the form of playlisting.
-That also includes playlist covers, that also includes potential marketing opportunities.
-So really just getting the music in front of those curators and tastemakers and hope that they consider it for those sorts of looks.
+We focus on pitching new releases to digital stores such as Apple Music and Spotify for consideration for approval.
+That programming may take the form of playlisting.
+That also includes playlist covers, and that also includes potential marketing opportunities.
+So really, just getting the music in front of those curators and tastemakers and hope that they consider it for those sorts of looks.

-I’ve been here for three years now and I work in the department with my manager, Sabrina,.
+I’ve been here for three years now, and I work in the department with my manager, Sabrina,.
 And she’s awesome.
-She’s really helped us expand the amount of work we can do and the volume that we’re capable of pitching on a week to week basis.
+She’s really helped us expand the amount of work we can do and the volume that we’re capable of pitching on a week-to-week basis.
 Prior to Terrorbird, I was at Glassnote Records, which I mentioned earlier, for around three years.
 During that time, I was doing a similar thing in digital, as well as doing more digital marketing.
 So digital marketing, meaning direct to fan work, which is social media posts, website updates, things of that nature, as well as pitching these digital stores.
-I’ve been in New York for a decade, I moved here for undergrad.
+I’ve been in New York for a decade.
+I moved here for undergrad.
 I’ve been working professionally in the music industry for seven years.
 It’s been a wild ride.
 But I love it.
 I will say that being at Terrorbird has been a super rewarding and valuable experience.
 Not just because I was able to run something and start something and really learn how to create a service, but also because of the great, diverse, interesting dynamic team that I work with.

-Marc Brown: So how did you get your job at Glassnote?
+Marc Brown: So, how did you get your job at Glassnote?
 Was that your first proper music business job?
 How did you pull that off?
 That’s pretty impressive.

-Marc Brown: Now, speaking of teaching, I’m assuming you do a lot of teaching, in the sense that you must work with a lot of newer artists, but bigger labels.
+Marc Brown: Now, speaking of teaching, I’m assuming you do a lot of teaching, in the sense that you must work with a lot of newer artists but bigger labels.
 The bigger labels know what they’re doing, or the bigger managers or artists who have had some experience, but then you must work with a lot of newer bands.

 Marc Brown: This playlist stuff comes up all the time.
 And, you know, I’m not completely sure that I understand the way it works.
 I know that lots of artists talk about knowing what’s important, but then they don’t know what they should be doing.
-Can we talk about the timeline or what you think about when you meet a new artist and you’re like, “oh, they’re awesome, I want to work with them”?
+Can we talk about the timeline or what you think about when you meet a new artist, and you’re like, “oh, they’re awesome, I want to work with them”?
 How do you start with that kind of stuff?

 I guess they kind of go hand in hand.
 There is a real value to gaining fans organically and beginning to really engage online.
 Ideally, in the future, to be able to play more shows and be engaged in your artistic community, wherever you are.
-Because ultimately streaming, though there is a bit of curation and editorial, which is where my pitching comes in, there’s a lot of data that they (“they” meaning people at Spotify, for example) rely on to make decisions and that definitely informs how they operate, curate playlists, when they launch a playlist, how they launch it, how they brand it.
+Because ultimately, streaming, though there is a bit of curation and editorial, which is where my pitching comes in, there’s a lot of data that they (“they”, meaning people at Spotify, for example) rely on to make decisions and that definitely informs how they operate, curate playlists, when they launch a playlist, how they launch it, how they brand it.
 All of those things.

-That’s the big thing, you have to begin on your own.
-Self releasing some music, beginning to play shows, beginning to engage the artistic community.
+That’s the big thing.
+You have to begin on your own.
+Self-releasing some music, beginning to play shows, beginning to engage the artistic community.
 And keep in mind, even if you can’t do that in person at a show, you can do that online via DMs.
 You can say, “Hey, I’m a big fan of your band, what are you up to?
 Are you guys recording?
 Are you guys planning on playing any shows that sort of thing?”
-Ironically, the way you start is often building out your profile, and then coming to us.
+Ironically, the way you start is often building out your profile and then coming to us.

-Marc Brown: That’s the name of the game, you have to get your music to people long before you’re ready to release it.
+Marc Brown: That’s the name of the game.
+You have to get your music to people long before you’re ready to release it.
 Even with a lot of larger labels, there is this idea that you need to get certain things at certain times.
 I knew a lot of newer artists who don’t necessarily understand that.

 For example, I’ve got this friend who works at CD Baby in Canada.
-He was telling me that he gets emails from people on a Friday that say “I need my music out by next week.”
+He was telling me that he gets emails from people on a Friday that says, “I need my music out by next week.”
 I’m assuming that’s the opposite of what you’re supposed to do.
 Is that not correct?
 What are you supposed to do?

 If you’re looking to hire teams and bring them on to start engaging, I recommend two to three months in advance, minimum.
 In terms of servicing, and when we actually flag it with other people in the industry, it’s usually three weeks in advance.
 A week’s lead time isn’t enough.

 Marc Brown: Explain why there’s this lead time because I think it is something that a lot of artists don’t understand.
 It’s like, the music is there, you can get it out right away.
 Why don’t you just get it out and build it up?
-Why are there these timelines that everybody sort of loosely works too?
+Why are there these timelines that everybody sort of loosely works to?

 Jenny Kaufman: A lot of it is about coordination and strategy.
-Terrorbird may be available but the publicist you’re looking to hire may not be available.
+Terrorbird may be available, but the publicist you’re looking to hire may not be available.
 It’s about giving yourself the best opportunity to create the best team possible in advance of releasing the music.

 Well, why is team building important?
 Team building would be important if that’s the step of the career that you’re at because you want to give your music the best possible chance of being heard and succeeding.
 It’s about relationship building.
 It’s my job to have relationships with the people who could get your music heard and who the music would resonate with.
 With that in mind, those timelines are there to create a buffer so that those teams you’ve hired have enough time to service your music.
-There are 60,000 tracks uploaded a day to Spotify and you’re competing with them.
+There are 60,000 tracks uploaded a day to Spotify, and you’re competing with them.
 Same thing with all of those records, right?
-Not just you as an artist, but for us as your team.
+Not just for you as an artist but for us as your team.
 And we’re all on the same team, right?
 So servicing this music in advance just gives us the best possible chance that they will have the time to listen to it.
 Point blank.

-Marc Brown: So three weeks upfront?
+Marc Brown: So, three weeks upfront?
 Do you just email people and say, “here’s another record to listen to”?

 In the case of all digital stores, or I will call them DSPs, the main way we communicate with them is via email servicing.
-If you’re familiar with traditional press, and how PR works, they will send a press release to writers or curators.
+If you’re familiar with traditional press and how PR works, they will send a press release to writers or curators.
 What we’re doing looks very similar to a press release.
-It has your press photo, date of the release, the title, a link to listen, and then a lot of additional contexts.
+It has your press photo, the date of the release, the title, a link to listen to, and then a lot of additional contexts.
 We like to put it in there so that people get to understand the project as much as they can.
-This can provide context and include press, press history, tour history, upcoming tour plans (if that does exist), upcoming press plans, your bio, any sort of context around the release.
+This can provide context and include press, press history, tour history, upcoming tour plans (if that does exist), upcoming press plans, your bio, and any sort of context around the release.
 If you have a notable producer or any notable features, all of that stuff will be included in that email.
-And then at the top of it, there’s a bit of a personalized note that we create to say why you should care about this artist.
+And then, at the top of it, there’s a bit of a personalized note that we create to say why you should care about this artist.
 A reformatting all of that information in a more digestible paragraph form.
 That’s kind of the bulk of what we’re doing.

 In addition to that, some of you may be familiar with the Spotify for Artists tool, which is a tool that gives you access to all of the backend data about how your music is performing on Spotify.
 As part of that tool, they have a playlist submission form.
-So that’s the other part of our pitching is we do the email servicing but, depending on the client, we will also do that Spotify for Artists pitch form for them.
+So that’s the other part of our pitching is we do the email servicing, but, depending on the client, we will also do that Spotify for Artists pitch form for them.

 Want to keep reading?
 Head to Part II here!